Several years ago, I trained for and completed a marathon, a road race 26.2 miles (40 kilometers) in length.

 Many Muslims began the month eager to read Quran, to stand in prayer, to perfect their fasting by exhibiting patience and perseverance, to give generously to those in need and purify themselves of bad habits.
 However, often around this time in the month, many of us begin to feel physically and emotionally drained—we may be hitting the Ramadan “wall.”

-The last ten nights of Ramadan, with all their added blessings and virtues are about to begin, but our focus and concentration may have already started to dwindle.
+The last ten nights of Ramadan, with all their added blessings and virtues are here, but our focus and concentration may have already started to dwindle.
 How can we prevent these precious moments of Ramadan from slipping through our fingers?

 Sometimes we have to train ourselves to overcome the negative thoughts that can prevent us from finishing at our best.
-Here are three strategies for how we can do so this Ramadan, to get over the wall, and finish the month spiritually stronger than we began it.
+Here are three strategies to get over the wall, and finish the month spiritually stronger than we began it.